usamashafiq/healthy-coding/README.md

 # healthy-coding
-program tell the programer when closed the eyes when drink water and doing exercise
+program tell the programer when closed the eyes when drink water and doing exercise and generate a log file